ngthduy90/ChatTutorial/ChatFirebase.md

 ### Bonus 1: Someone is typing?
   - Add a label "someone is typing..." and hide it.
   - Create the `var senderId: String!` in `ChatViewController`.
-The idea is to save to the database [senderId: isTyping]
+The idea is to save to the database, in the node `typingIndicator` this info: [senderId: isTyping]
   - Add the UITextFieldDelegate for the `textField` in `viewDidLoad`: `textField.delegate = self`
   - Created a `userIsTypingRef` to store a reference to the current user's typing indicator.
 When `isTyping` is set to new value, it will be updated to the `userIsTypingRef`